jizzel/speed-prediction/README.md

 - PIL.Image
 5. Run “python main.py” to convert videos (train.mp4 and test.mp4) to images and to optical flow.
 6. Run “python train_model.py” to train on training video data.
 May take at least 4 hours and at most 24 hours to train.
 7. Run “python test_model.py” to predict speed for the test.mp4 video.
-Note that you can ignore the step “d” and step “e” and run only this step for prediction using our already trained model.
+Note that you can ignore the steps 5 and 6, and run only this step for prediction using our already trained model.
 Thus, if you like to test our model only.
-8. 47
-9. After step f, the output is stored as in the root directory as a video named, “test_output.mp4”
+8. After step f, the output is stored as in the root directory as a video named, “test_output.mp4”